ShreeniG99/AStats-Agentic-AI-for-Applied-Statistical-Practitioner-Workflows/README.md

 }
 ```

-These correction logs are structured as **(rejected, accepted, reason)** triples — DPO-compatible preference data that can be used to fine-tune a local open-weight model as the project matures.
+These correction logs are structured as **(rejected, accepted, reason)** triples — DPO-compatible preference data that can improve the system over time.

 ---